lcdsantos/menuspy/README.md

 `MenuSpy` will be available in the global scope.

-Or install via NPM/Yarn and require as a module
+You can also use NPM / Yarn to install it and then require it as a module.

 NPM